 The Proto Rize Maxxed, is the replacement to the Proto Rail Maxxed a marker that was on the market for nearly five years.
 The Rail Maxxed was a great paintball gun and in more ways than not is very similar to the Rize Maxxed.
 The Rize line of paintball guns are replacing the Rails for two reasons: refresh the line and get people excited and more importantly was to address the solenoid issues that the Rail’s had.
 The problems were not huge, but they were problems and it was time for a refresh and time to address the issues.

-From Proto’s perspective the goal of the Rize paintball guns is to get a tournament level paintball gun into the hands of new players.
-The Rize line is also great for players that can’t afford a high-end paintball gun or don’t feel the need to spend $1,600 on the latest and greatest super gun.
+From Proto’s perspective, the goal of the Rize paintball guns is to get a tournament level paintball gun into the hands of new players.
+The Rize line is also great for players that can’t afford a high-end paintball gun or don’t feel the need to spend $1,600 on the latest and greatest supergun.

 Proto has two versions of the Rize, the base Rize at $249.95 and the Rize Maxxed that sells for $349.95.
-The Maxxed Rize is an upgraded version of the Rize, both guns come with the same bolt, solenoid, body, trigger and board.
+The Maxxed Rize is an upgraded version of the Rize, both guns come with the same bolt, solenoid, body, trigger, and board.
 Since the guns are very similar in design they will shoot essentially the same.
-The Rize Maxxed however comes with a few upgrades: Air Port On/Off, 14in two-piece barrel and a lever feedneck.
+The Rize Maxxed, however, comes with a few upgrades: Air Port On/Off, 14in two-piece barrel and a lever feedneck.
 With the Maxxed you are paying for a little bit of performance in the upgraded barrel, the lever feedneck and on/off make disassembly a bit easier.

 Picking up the Rize Maxxed the first thing that is obvious is the Ultralite trigger frame.
 The UL frame has an hourglass shape, tapering toward the center.
 The curvature of the frame is designed to contour to your hand, giving a better grip and overall control over the marker.
 The UL frame is the same frame that can be found on the Dye M2, Proto’s parent companies high-end gun.

 My biggest complaint about the ergonomics of the Rize guns is the front regulator/foregrip.
 It is very small and the 90° macro-line fitting makes it a bit hard to get a good grip on the regulator.
 Proto has added a rubber cover over the regulator to try and add some grip, but it seems to have the opposite effect.
-The rubber piece, moves around and rotates a lot.
+The rubber piece moves around and rotates a lot.
 After about 3 games, I ended up taking it off and it felt much better.

 The barrel that comes with the Maxxed is very good, it’s one of the best stock barrels you can get on any gun, high-end or mid-range.
 The Proto barrels are made the same way that Dye makes their high-end barrel, the Dye Ultralite.
-The Dye Ultralite barrels are regard as one of the best barrels ever made.
-The Proto two-piece barrel is steller: it is super quiet, very accurate, and super high quality.
+The Dye Ultralite barrels are regarded as one of the best barrels ever made.
+The Proto two-piece barrel is stellar: it is super quiet, very accurate, and super high quality.

 The lever feedneck and Air Port on/off are also great.
 Having the lever feedneck makes getting your hopper on and off much easier, much easier and simpler than the screw that comes on the base Rize.
 The Air Port on/off is probably the most useful of all the upgraded on the Maxxed, it makes removing your air tank much quicker and easier.